SwiftGL/swiftgl.github.io/learn/01-transformations.md

 ![](/images/01/vectors-angle.png){:.img-fluid .center-block}{:width="214px" height="233px"}

-Rotations in 3D are specified with an angle and a rotation axis.
+Rotations in 3D are specified with an angle and a <span><mark>rotation axis</mark></span>.
 The angle specified will rotate the object along the rotation axis given.
 Try to visualize this by spinning your head a certain degree while continually looking down a single rotation axis.
 When rotating 2D vectors in a 3D world for example, we set the rotation axis to the z-axis (try to visualize this).

 Using trigonometry it is possible to transform vectors to new rotated vectors given an angle.
 This is usually done via a smart combination of the sine and cosine function (commonly abbreviated to sin and cos).
 A discussion of how the transformation matrices are generated is out of the scope of this tutorial.